 In accordance with University policy, a required comprehensive examination is a primary indicator of knowledge integration acquired through successful completion of didactic and clinical courses.
 Passing the comprehensive examination is required to fulfill graduation requirements.
-All program and university requirements must be fulfilled to be eligible for graduation..
+Graduation may be delayed in the event of earning a failing grade on the comprehensive examination.